Software Engineering: A Modern Approach

 Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides.
 Design Patterns: Elements of Reusable Object-Oriented Software.
 Addison-Wesley, 1995.

 Frederick Brooks.
 The Mythical Man-Month: Essays on Software Engineering.
-Addison-Wesley, anniversary edition, 1995.
+Addison-Wesley, Anniversary Edition, 1995.

 Diomidis Spinellis.
 Code Quality.
 Addison-Wesley, 2006.

 Mauricio Aniche.
 Orientação a Objetos e SOLID para Ninjas.
 Projetando classes flexíveis.
-Casa do Código, 2015.
+Casa do Código, 2015. (in Portuguese)

 Thomas J. McCabe.
 A Complexity Measure.
-IEEE Transactions on Software Engineering, 1976.
+IEEE Transactions on Software Engineering, vol. 2, issue 4, p.
+308-320, 1976.

-Shyam Chidamber and Chris Kemerer.
-A metrics suite for object oriented design.
-IEEE Transactions on Software Engineering, 1994.
+Shyam Chidamber, Chris Kemerer.
+A Metrics Suite for Object Oriented Design.
+IEEE Transactions on Software Engineering, vol. 20, issue 6, p.
+476-493, 1994.

 Exercises

-1. Describe three benefits of information hiding.
+1. Describe three advantages of information hiding.

 4. Define: (a) acceptable coupling; (b) poor coupling; (c) structural coupling; (d) evolutionary (or logical) coupling.